temporalio/documentation/docs/typescript/clients.md

 ### Cancel a Workflow

-To cancel a Workflow execution, call the [`handle.cancel()`](https://typescript.temporal.io/api/interfaces/client.WorkflowHandle#cancel) method on a WorkflowHandle.
+To cancel a Workflow Execution, call the [`handle.cancel()`](https://typescript.temporal.io/api/interfaces/client.WorkflowHandle#cancel) method on a Workflow Handle.

 ```ts
 // Start the Workflow without waiting its completion